Skip to content

 How Often Does Windows Create Restore Points?

-Windows will create a restore point automatically if it hasn’t made one in the last 24 hours.
-This happens only when system protection is turned on for your drive (usually the C: drive).
+Windows 11 automatically creates a restore point if it hasn’t made one in the last 24 hours, but only if system protection is on for your main drive.

-You can change this time to make Windows create restore points more often — or even every time something changes on your computer.
+You can change this time to make Windows create restore points more often.
+Or you can set it so Windows creates one every time something changes on your computer.

-Important: You will be changing the Windows Registry — a part of Windows that controls important settings.
+Important: You will be changing the Windows Registry.
+This is a part of Windows that controls important settings.
 Please follow these steps carefully.
 It’s a good idea to back up your registry first, just in case.

-Press Win + R on your keyboard — this opens the Run box.
+1. Press Win + R on your keyboard.
+This opens the Run box.

 Need help?
 See this guide: How to Open Registry Editor in Windows 11.